Luming-L/NGG/Welcome file.md

 ### Species-restricted genes in regeneration
 HoxA locus is important in proximal-to-distal limb development and is reactivated during limb regeneration.
-HoxA in axolotl has a increased repeat content and is 3.5 times larger. highly conserved non-exonic elements are not
+HoxA in axolotl has a increased repeat content and is 3.5 times larger. highly conserved non-exonic elements are not interspersed in the 170-kb repetitive region between HoxA3 and HoxA4
 ## Part 2: the evolution of key tissue formation and regulators

 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.